Welcome to ChristianControversy.Com

-If you would like to make a comment about this document on Yoga (after having read it), click here: Comments
+Comments?
+If you would like to make a comment about this book about Johnson, Bethel, or the NAR

 One of the centuries-old controversies is the question of whether or not a Christian could have a demonic spirit.
 The author has spent twelve years researching and writing about this issue.
 The result is a book of three volumes that goes into great detail about this subject.
 Click on the book title itself to be taken to the page that gives a description of each volume along with links to where these book can be obtained.

 Loren Cunningham has co-authored a book with David Hamilton on the issue of woman leadership in the church.
 They insist

-They insist that Paul's prohibitions against women teaching men, and his opposition to women being in leadership positions
+that Paul's prohibitions against women teaching men, and his opposition to women being in leadership positions in the

 use history, logic, Biblical interpretation, and definitions of key Greek words in order to "prove" their points, going